MOVEMBER Prostate Cancer Awareness Month

 Prostate cancer is the SECOND most common cause of cancer in men!*

 In November, we draw attention to serious problems affecting men’s health, primarily prostate diseases.
-The most dangerous among them is the malignant tumor of the prostate, which can now be screened and treated well if detected early.
+Among them, the most dangerous is the malignant tumor of the prostate, which can now be screened and cured if detected in time.

-The Movember movement started in Australia, to raise awareness of prostate cancer.
-The name comes from the combination of the words mustache and November—men who join this movement grow mustaches or beards and women stand out to support them.
+The Movember movement started in Australia, and raises awareness of prostate cancer.
+Its name comes from the combination of the words mustache and November—men who join this movement grow mustaches or beards and women stand out to support them.

 In more advanced stages, signs and symptoms may include: